marcus-grant/role-bootstrap-ansible-arch/README.md

 A relatively simple ansible role that installs all the most important packages using `pacman` module to make arch ready to be controlled by an ansible machine either locally or remotely.

+Check the `TODO.md` file in the repository to get an idea of what has been finished and what is planned.
+I'll respond to issues and pull requests as well.

 Requirements
 ------------